 In the process, students are exposed to the concept of hypothesis testing, experimental design, and basic methods of sampling in the areas of ecology and animal behaviour.
 During the last 2 days of the course, students work individually or in small teams to do a short research project on a problem of interest to them.
 Help with the development of projects, and their execution, will be given by the professors and demonstrators.
 The project is written up independently by each individual student during the first 3 weeks of the fall term.
 Turning in the project report completes the obligations of this course early in the term, thus leaving more time for other course work later in the semester.
 The course mark is based on participation during the two field weeks and on the project report.
 Normally the course mark is only entered at the end of the fall semester; this is NOT a summer term course.

-This year, the instructors are Dr. Martin Lechowicz (Course Coordinator), Dr. Jonathan Davies, and Dr. Rowan Barrett.
-Please contact Dr. Lechowicz if you have any questions about the course.
+This year, the instructors are Dr. Martin Lechowicz, Dr. Simon Reader, and Dr. Rowan Barrett.
+The course coordinator will be Dr. Gregor Fussmann.
+Please contact Dr. Fussmann if you have any questions about the course.

 Student Comments about the course